MoTiAC: Multi-Objective Actor-Critics for Real-Time Bidding

-As is shown in Fig.~\ref{fig:lambda}, we present training curves for ROI and Revenue.
-The first three strategies are designed before training and will not adjust according to the changing environment.
-It turns out that they perform similarly in both objectives and could gain a decent improvement over PID case by around +2.5\% in ROI and +3\% in Revenue.
-To be more specific, in \emph{equal priority}, curve of ROI generally drops when the iteration goes up, which stems from the fact that fixed equal weights cannot fit the dynamic environment.
-For \emph{changing priority}, it is interesting that ROI first increases then decreases with respect to priority shifting.
-Because different priority leads to different optimal.
-In \emph{random priority}, curves turns out to dramatically change in a small range, since priority also fluctuates in random.
-The \emph{Bayesian priority} case, one the contrary, sets priority based on the conformity of agent's prior (learned from the history) and current state.
-Reward partition with agent's prior dominates the first three strategies by an increasingly higher ROI achievement by +2.7\% and better Revenue by around +4.2\%.
+To give a comprehensive view of \method, we perform different ways to aggregate objectives.
+Four different variants of $w_k$ are considered in the experiment.
+Since we have two objectives, we use $w_1(t)$ for the first objective and $1-w_1(t)$ for the second: \begin{itemize} \item equal priority: $w_1(t) = \frac 12$; \item changing priority: $w_1(t)= \exp(-\alpha\cdot t)$ with a scalar $\alpha$; \item random priority: $w_1(t) = \text{random}([0,1])$; \item Bayesian priority: One can refer to Eqn.~\eqref{eq:phi}. \end{itemize} As shown in Fig.~\ref{fig:lambda}, we present the training curves for ROI and Revenue.
+The first three strategies are designed before training and will not adjust to the changing environment.
+It turns out that they perform similarly in both objectives and could gain a decent improvement over the PID case by around +2.5\% in ROI and +3\% in Revenue.
+However, in \emph{equal priority}, the curve of ROI generally drops when the iteration goes up, which stems from the fact that fixed equal weights cannot fit the dynamic environment.
+For \emph{changing priority}, it is interesting that ROI first increases then decreases for priority shifting, as different priority leads to different optimal.
+In \emph{random priority}, curves dramatically change in a small range since the priority function outputs the weight randomly.
+The \emph{Bayesian priority} case, on the contrary, sets priority based on the conformity of the agent's prior and current state.
+Reward partition with agent prior dominates the first three strategies by an increasingly higher ROI achievement by +2.7\% and better Revenue by around +4.2\%.